WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 As described in the [settings persistence](#settings-persistence) section above, one outstanding question is how to store the "include sensitive results" option.
-The current recommendation is to use session storage.
+The current recommendation is to use a session cookie.
 Discussed above is storing the setting in the query params (with reasons why we shouldn't do this).
 The only other option is to store the setting in the ephemeral application state the way we will store the "do not blur sensitive results" option.

 To simply phrase the question to reviewers: **What is your preference for storing the "include sensitive results" option and why?**.

-Above I've recommended the session storage approach because I think it strikes a reasonable balance between usability and safety.
+Above I've recommended the session cookie approach because I think it strikes a reasonable balance between usability and safety.
 If someone really wants to include sensitive results, they won't be annoyed by having to re-enable the setting every time they reload the page or open a new tab within the same